Saturday, November 6, 2010

 On the one hand, people, when you get a baseball cap, take the damn sticker off!
 Leaving it on doesn't make you look cool, it makes you look like a shoplifter!

-On the other hand, seeing Kim Kardsahian in a Yankee cap is offically the sexiest thing I have ever seen.
+On the other hand, seeing Kim Kardsahian in a Yankee cap is officially the sexiest thing I have ever seen.
+And it's a real Yankee cap, not one in those stupid designer colors.

 Welcome to New York, Kim.
 You have left the L.A.
 O'Malleys, and come to the Light Side of the Force!